 \section{Abstract}

 We prove that the provability logic of all provability predicates is exactly Fitting, Marek, and Truszczy\'nski's pure logic of necessitation $\N$.
 Moreover, we introduce three extensions $\NF$, $\NR$, and $\NRF$ of $\N$ and investigate the arithmetical semantics of these logics.
-In fact, we prove that $\NF$, $\NR$, and $\NRF$ are the provability logics of all provability predicates satisfying the third condition $\D{3}$ of the derivabiity conditions, all Rosser's provability predicates, and all Rosser's provability predicates satisfying $\D{3}$, respectively.
+In fact, we prove that $\NF$, $\NR$, and $\NRF$ are the provability logics of all provability predicates satisfying the third condition $\D{3}$ of the derivability conditions, all Rosser provability predicates, and all Rosser provability predicates satisfying $\D{3}$, respectively.